Venkat-C-J/Nuchange-Informatics-Assignment/README.md

 UrlRepository PagingAndSortingRepositoryCurdRepositoryRepository
 We are using PagingAndSortingRepository because it by default support Paging and Sorting to our application.

-Helpers get URL:
-The helper method getUrl takes the string URL as input and return’s the Optional<UrlEntity> if the URL is Present else return Optional.empty().

 Store URL:
 The store URL API takes an URL as input and save the URL into the database if the URL is not present else update the URL.
-The count API takes one Request parameter that is UrlEntity and call the helper method getUrl and if the URL already exists it will return the existing UrlEntity else it will save the URL into database and return the saved UrlEntity.
+The store API takes one Request parameter that is UrlEntity and call the findByUrl in the repository and if the URL already exists it will return the existing UrlEntity else it will save the URL into database and return the saved UrlEntity.

 Get:
 The get API takes an URL as a parameter and return the unique short key after incrementing the usage count.
-The count API takes one Request parameter that is URL as string and call the helper method getUrl and if the URL exists it will return the unique short key of the URL else it will throw RecordNotFoundException.
+The get API takes one Request parameter that is URL as string and call the findByUrl in the repository and if the URL exists it will return the unique short key of the URL else it will throw RecordNotFoundException.

 Count:
 The count API takes an URL as a parameter and should return the latest usage count.

-The count API takes one Request parameter that is URL as string and call the helper method getUrl and if the URL exists it will return the usage count of the URL else it will throw RecordNotFoundException.
+The count API takes one Request parameter that is URL as string and call findByUrl in the repository and if the URL exists it will return the usage count of the URL else it will throw RecordNotFoundException.